RobinsFolly/Lancer-Briefing/public/pilots/WRAITH.md

 ## Victor
 # Union Naval Intelligence Officer, Liscense Level 04
 Rumor has it, he stick his pp in the open end of his gun.
+Will steal your gloves.